Coherent and finiteness spaces: Conclusion

-Lifting the usual notion set-based of exponentials for coherence spaces to this category is impossible: because of uniformity (considering only the cliques of~$C$ as vertices of~$!C$), this construction isn't even functorial.
-Take for example~$K_n$ and~$K_n^\bot$: they are isomorphic in~$\FinCoh$ but~$!K_n$ and~$!(K_n^\bot)$ cannot be because their webs have different cardinalities, namely~$2^n$ and~$n+1$.
-A similar phenomenon is expected if we use the multiset-based notion of exponentials.
-Using non-uniform coherence spaces ([\NonUniformCoh]) isn't a solution because Ramsey theorem cannot be used anymore.
-Finding an appropriate notion of exponential to extend this category to a model of the algebraic $\lambda$-calculus ([\lionel]), or better yet, of the differential $\lambda$-calculus by is thus left open at this point.
+Finding an appropriate notion of exponential to extend this category to a model of the algebraic $\lambda$-calculus, or better yet, of the differential $\lambda$-calculus is thus left open at this point.